burnedpopcorn/GameMaker-Decompiler/README.md

 So yes, you need to manaully use all these scripts one after the other to decompile an entire project

+## What Now?
+Because this hasn't been updated in a while, it might not work out-of-the-box, so you are going to have to modify scripts and objects in order to have a decent build
+> These Scripts were last updated on Feburary 13, 2024

 ## Thanks to
 - QuantumV, for helping make this Decompiler
 - The United Modders Of Pizza Tower Team, for making this Decompiler